Optimization Modeling for Pandemic Vaccine Supply Chain Management: A Review and Future Research Opportunities: Equity, Sustainability and Multi-objective Modeling

-In public health decision-making equity plays a significant role.
-A significant literature has studied this in the context of COVID-19 \citep{balcik2022mathematical,bertsimas2020optimizing,enayati2020optimal,munguia2021fair,dastgoshade2022social,lim2016coverage,fadaki2022multi,rastegar2021inventory,shiri2022equitable,tavana2021mathematical,wang2023robust,bennouna2022covid,basciftci2023resource,mohammadi2022bi}.
+In public health decision-making, equity plays a significant role.
+A significant number of papers has studied this concern in the context of COVID-19 \citep{balcik2022mathematical,bertsimas2020optimizing,enayati2020optimal,munguia2021fair,dastgoshade2022social,lim2016coverage,fadaki2022multi,rastegar2021inventory,shiri2022equitable,tavana2021mathematical,wang2023robust,bennouna2022covid,basciftci2023resource,mohammadi2022bi}.
 Equity can be integrated into decision models by incorporating it into the objective function and/or the constraints.
 Within the COVID-19 literature, two main dimensions of equity are examined: priority group-based \citep{fadaki2022multi,enayati2020optimal,shiri2022equitable,basciftci2023resource,mohammadi2022bi}, geography-based \citep{lim2016coverage,wang2023robust,bertsimas2020optimizing,munguia2021fair} or both \citep{rastegar2021inventory,tavana2021mathematical,balcik2022mathematical,dastgoshade2022social,bennouna2022covid}.
-Priority group equity involves distributing vaccines equitably among diverse sub-population groups, taking into account factors like risk, age, occupation, and other demographic characteristics.
+Priority group equity involves distributing vaccines equitably among diverse sub-populations, taking into account factors like risk, age, occupation, and other demographic characteristics.
 This approach ensures that individuals with higher vulnerability or essential roles have equitable access to vaccines.
 Geography-based equity aims to ensure that vaccines are distributed equitably across different geographical locations.
 Decision makers consider factors such as population density, healthcare infrastructure, and disease prevalence to achieve an equitable allocation of vaccines.